AHURI ONE-DAY CONFERENCE

 Hotel Grand Chancellor Hobart

-Join us in Hobart for our second national one-day conference for 2018 - Disrupting the housing market.
-The conference will be held at the Hotel Grand Chancellor on Tuesday 4 December 2018.
+Our second national one-day conference for 2018 - Disrupting the housing market was held in Hobart, Tasmania at the Hotel Grand Chancellor on Tuesday 4 December 2018.

 About the event